kolab-groupware/Manticore/README.md

 ## Run

+### For frontend development
-Executing `grunt serve` runs the node server which listens at `localhost:9000`.
+`grunt serve`
+Runs the node server which listens at `localhost:9000`.
+This doesn't gracefully shut down the server due to [grunt-express-server](https://github.com/ericclemmons/grunt-express-server) eating the relevant signals.
+So you'll need to manually kill the node process, till there is a better solution.

+### For backend development
+`node server/app.js`
+Does the same as the `grunt serve`, except that you don't get live-reloading when you change some code.
+Gracefully persists objects and disconnects clients and the DB when you `SIGTERM` or `SIGINT` it (just do <kbd>Ctrl+C</kbd>).

 ## Configure